Jacobcvt12/biostats_646/Assignments/hw2.md

 $$
     Rearring $P(E \cup F) = P(E) + P(F) - P(E \cap F)$ we have that $P(E \cap F) = P(E) + P(F) - P(E \cup F) \geq \boxed{P(E) + P(F) - 1}$.
 3. In how many ways can 3 novels, 2 mathematics books, and 1 chemistry book be arranged on a bookshelf if (a) the books can be arranged in any order.
+        Since there are $3+2+1=6$ books in total, there are $6!$ ways to arrange the books.
     (b) the mathematics books must be together and the novels must be together.
+        With 3 different subjects, there are $3!$ ways to organize the subjects.
+Within novels, there are $3!$ ways to organize the novels, and within mathematics, there are $2!$ ways to order them.
+Thus the books can be ordered in $3!3!2!$ ways under this specification.
     (c) the novels must be together but the other books can be arranged in any order.
+        Considering the novels as one unit, there $(1+2+1)!=4!$ ways to order the "units."
+Within the novels, there are $3!$ ways of ordering.
+So in total there are $4!3!$ different orderings.
 4. Show that
 $$
 {n \choose r-1} + {n \choose r} = {n+1 \choose r}\;\;\mbox{for integers $n$ and $r$}